brevzin/cpp_proposals/2806_do_expr/do-expr.md

 Which makes us wonder if there's really any value in being adventurous here - and instead probably consider that there is no lifetime extension in any of these cases, not in `r3`, not in `r4`, and definitely not in `r5`.

+## SFINAE-Friendliness

+The only part of a `do` expression that is in the immediate context of a template substitution is the trailing-return-type (if any).
+Any alternative choice would require SFINAE on statements, which the language does not currently support and we are not trying to tackle in this paper.

+This is consistent with lambdas, where the lambda body is not in the immediate context.

 ## Grammar Disambiguation